 Door panel clips.
 These clips slide into the rectangular holes on the back of the door panel.
-We made some "butterfly" reinforcements out of the metal strapping you can find at any lumber yard.
+Because we had some weak spots where the panel clips mount (weakened cardboard backing) we made some "butterfly" reinforcements out of the metal strapping you can find at any lumber yard.
 The reinforcement is slid between the foam and the pressed cardboard of the panel and centered by pulling on the small hole with an awl (see next figure.
 We only had to remove one staple on one panel.
 This could vary.